notlit69/Mc-Code-Hitter/README.md

 [GPT](https://chat.openai.com/)
 # Contact

-Discord : _notlit12#0000 [ Do Not DM ME for Issues related to the tool]
+Discord : _notlit12#0000 [ Do Not DM ME for Help/Issues related to the tool]